stefanb/web-indexer/README.md

   web-indexer --source <source> --target <target> [flags]

 Flags:
   -u, --base-url string         A URL to prepend to the links -c, --config string           config file
-      --date-format string   The date format to use in the index page (default "2006-01-02 15:04:05 MST") --dirs-first           List directories first (default true) -h, --help                 help for web-indexer
-  -i, --index-file string    The name of the index file (default "index.html") -l, --link-to-index        Link to the index file or just the path -F, --log-file string      The log file
+      --date-format string      The date format to use in the index page (default "2006-01-02 15:04:05 MST") --dirs-first              List directories first (default true) -h, --help                    help for web-indexer -i, --index-file string       The name of the index file (default "index.html") -l, --link-to-index           Link to the index file or just the path -F, --log-file string         The log file
-  -L, --log-level string     The log level (default "info") -m, --minify               Minify the index page
+  -L, --log-level string        The log level (default "info") -m, --minify                  Minify the index page -n, --noindex-files strings   A list of files that indicate a directory should be skipped.
+Comma separated or specified multiple times (default [.noindex])
       --order string            The order for the items.
-One of: asc, desc (default "asc") -q, --quiet                Suppress log output
-  -r, --recursive            List files recursively -S, --skip strings         A list of files or directories to skip.
-Comma separated or specified multiple times
+One of: asc, desc (default "asc") -q, --quiet                   Suppress log output -r, --recursive               List files recursively -S, --skip strings            A list of files or directories to skip.
+Comma separated or specified multiple times --sort-by string          The order for the index page.
+One of: last_modified, name, natural_name (default "natural_name")
-      --sort-by string       The order for the index page.
-One of: last_modified, name, natural_name (default "natural_name") -s, --source string        REQUIRED.
+  -s, --source string           REQUIRED.
 The source directory or S3 URI to list -t, --target string           REQUIRED.
 The target directory or S3 URI to write to -f, --template string         A custom template file to use for the index page -T, --title string            The title of the index page -v, --version                 version for web-indexer
 ```

 ### Examples